What is a pancreas scan?

 A pancreas scan is a radiology test used to check the pancreas for a certain type

-of tumor.
 A pancreas scan is a type of nuclear radiology test.
-This means that a tiny
+This means that a tiny amount

-amount of a radioactive substance is used to help check the pancreas.
-A pancreas scan
+of radioactive material is used to help check the pancreas.
+The radioactive material

-may also be used to treat certain cancerous tumors of the pancreas.
+is injected into a vein.
+A pancreas scan may also be used to treat certain pancreatic

-by a scanner.
-The scanner uses this information to make an image of the tumor.
+The scanner then makes an image of the tumor.

 Other related tests that may be used to diagnose pancreas problems include: